taplummer/weatherchecker/README.md

 This is a bash script to pull the weather forecast for the day and push a desktop notification to your computer at 8 AM each work day.

-If you run this script later in the day, you may get the next day's forecast in lieu of the current day's forecast.
+If you run this script in the late morning or afternoon, you may get the next day's forecast in lieu of the current day's forecast.

 ## Installation